fdocr/blog/_posts/2019-11-11-database-backups-with-retention-limiting.markdown

 $ martilla backup backup-config.yml
 ```

 You should be able to see the backup appear in your S3 bucket within the backups directory.
-Martilla adds a timestamp by default to differ from each run.
+Martilla adds a timestamp by default to differentiate from each run.

 Try executing this command multiple times, and you should eventually see that no more than 7 backups stored...
 That's the retention limit working!